 But if you’re a student who has taken out student loans, take the loans into account before you start spending.

-For instance, you want to give up 30% of your income to rent and your earnings are RM3000.
+For instance, you want to give up 30% of your income to rent, and your earnings are RM3000.
 Therefore, you can spend RM900 on rent.
-So now you know that you have RM900 to spend, but an area that you’re considering is more expensive than you thought.
-Maybe it’s more convenient or accessible, but you’re not sure what you can do.
+So now you know that you have RM900 to pay, but an area you’re considering is more expensive than you thought.
+Maybe it’s more convenient or accessible, but you’re unsure what you can do.

 Finding someone to room with you helps immensely.
 Maybe you can get a few housemates.
 Bonus: new friends who might become your best friends!